 Century Properties Inc. aims to set up its first tourism-еstatе project in Palawan.

-Jose EB Antonio, company chairman said the project will be in mainland Palawan.
+Jose EB Antonio, Company Executive Chairman of the Board said the project will be in mainland Palawan.

 Century Properties plans to spend “several hundred millions of pesos” for several years to develop the property which will have a hotel component, according to Antonio.